0x48piraj/PwnHouse/Privacy/chrome-incognito/README.md

 ### Extension Resources Block Attack (res-block)

-This attack can be used to detect if victim is using Incognito mode in latest version of Chrome (77.0.3865.90) or not.
-Discovered by @0x48piraj
+This attack can be used to detect if victim is using Incognito mode in latest version of Chrome (77.0.3865.90) or not by abusing `web_accessible_resources`.
+Discovered by [@0x48piraj](https://twitter.com/0x48piraj)

 #### Anatomy of res-block attack